Abhradeep1994/msds610-EDAfinalpresentation/README.md

 ## Example on data quality affecting model result

-Here is an example to show how developing a simple linear regression model from a same dataset can give us very different results.
-Imagine its impact to the business!
+Here is an example referenced from the previous section to show how developing a simple linear regression model from a same dataset can give us very different results.

-For this demo, we used the auto-mpg.csv dataset from [Kaggle](https://www.kaggle.com/datasets/uciml/autompg-dataset).
-Based on these three scenarios:
 - Data nicely treated (assume EDA was performed).
 - There is an outlier data point that was not treated.
 - There are missing values in the selected predictor.

 We will develop a SLR model for each scenario and compare their results.
-The model we will develop: MPG ~ Horsepower

 ### Scenario 1.
 Dataset is clean (EDA was performed)
 <img width="400" alt="SLR with perfect data" src="https://github.com/Abhradeep1994/msds610-EDAfinalpresentation/blob/main/img/slr_perfect.png">